abtion/guidelines/career-development/ladder.md

 #### Technical skills
 - [ ] Can write code in at least two technical areas (frontend, backend, digital infrastructure).
 Ensures the completion of the tasks in their two areas of expertise.
-- [ ] Can debug issues occuring across multiple levels of the stack.
+- [ ] Can debug issues occurring across multiple levels of the stack.

 ### Level 4